amahalik17/Data_Homework/README.md

  • Use multiple input tages/dropdowns for multiple feature selection

 #
+### D3-Challenge
+  In this challenge I display the creation and maipulation of D3.js plots:

+ • Read in csv data

+ • Create a scatter plot that represents each state with circle elements

+ • Add click events to scatter plot for more dynamic data visualizations

+ • Add interaction capabilities to the plots

+#
+### Leaflet-Challenge
+  This project demostrates the use of Leaflet.js and displays:

+ • Choose dataset from USGS earthquake website and import

+ • Create a map using leflet, that plots all earthquakes in my dataset

+ • Display the data marker size relative to the earthquake's magnitude

+ • Add [p[ups that provide additional information

+ • Create a legend

+ • Add layer controls

+#
 ### Web-Design-Challenge
   In this challenge I show my 'front-end' skills by: